-ARTES is delighted to announce that thanks to the generosity of art dealers Coll & Cortés, we are now able to award a £3000 scholarship for PhD students or post-doctoral scholars in Spain, Portugal or Latin America who wish to conduct research in the UK, and who are working on any aspect of Spanish, Portuguese or Latin American visual culture before 1800.
-Doctoral students or those who received their doctorate less than four years before the application deadline may apply for this scholarship provided that they were or are registered for doctoral study at a university in Spain, Portugal or Latin America.
-The deadline for applications is 31st January each year.
-Scholarship winners will be informed by 1st March, and are invited to attend a ceremony in London in July.
+Thanks to the generosity of CEEH (Centro de Estudios Europa Hispánica), ARTES awards a £3000 scholarship for PhD students or post-doctoral scholars in Spain who wish to conduct research in the UK, and who are working on any aspect of Spanish visual culture before 1900.
+Doctoral students or those who received their doctorate less than four years before the application deadline may apply for this scholarship provided that they were or are registered for doctoral study at a university in Spain.
+The deadline for applications is 31st March each year.
+Scholarship winners will be informed by 30th April, and are invited to attend a ceremony at the ARTES AGM in June.
 Please read the guidelines below.

 Scholarship application guidelines.

-- Applications should be made in English as a single MS Word or PDF file and sent to firstname.lastname@example.org.
-References may, however, be sent in Spanish or Portuguese.
+- Applications should be made in English as a single MS Word or PDF file and sent to email@example.com.
+References may, however, be sent in Spanish.
 Applicants are requested to include ‘Travel to UK Scholarship’ in the email subject.
 They should not expect acknowledgement of receipt.

 - Candidates may apply for our other scholarships and awards offered by ARTES, but are unlikely to be successful in more than one category in any one year.

-- Application is open to any student or scholar who can demonstrate compliance with the criteria set out above, other than employees of Coll & Cortés, committee members of ARTES, or their immediate families.
+- Application is open to any student or scholar who can demonstrate compliance with the criteria set out above, other than employees of CEEH, committee members of ARTES, or their immediate families.
 Scholarships are not awarded to students who have not yet begun their programme of study, are valid for one year only, and are not renewable.

 - Applications will be assessed according to the following criteria: Originality of research, significance of research, feasibility of successful completion, academic rigour (command of the field, spelling, fluency etc), potential of the applicant (an assessment of the strength of the CV, taking into account the student’s current status), financial need, value for money, strength of reference, necessity of travel.

-- Successful scholarship winners will be informed by 1st March, and are invited to attend a presentation ceremony at the Spanish Embassy in London in July.
-They are required to write a 600-word report on their funded research project, to be sent to email@example.com within nine months of receipt of the scholarship.
+- Successful scholarship winners will be informed by 30th April, and are invited to attend a presentation ceremony at the ARTES AGM in the Summer.
+They are required to write a 600-word report on their funded research project, to be sent to firstname.lastname@example.org within nine months of receipt of the scholarship.